AndersenLab/NemaScan/README.md

 ```
 nextflow self-update
 ```

+* Singularity.
+On QUEST, you can get this with `module load singularity` before running

+*Note: previous versions of pipeline used conda environments on QUEST installed at `/projects/b1059/software/conda_envs/` but this will no longer be maintained*

 * On QUEST, all software requirements are provided within the pipeline using conda environments or a docker image.
 To run the pipeline outside of QUEST, you can load the docker image containing all necessary software, see more in `profiles` below.